questdb/net-questdb-client/docs/ingestion.md

 ### Choosing a protocol

 > [!TIP]
-> HTTP is the recommended protocol for streaming ILP data to QuestDB!
+> HTTP is the recommended protocol for streaming ILP data into QuestDB!

 The client currently supports streaming ILP data over HTTP and TCP transports.